christopheradams/christopheradams.io/_drafts/the-shop-is-open.md

 German photographer [Wolfgang Tillmans].
-He customarily exhibits his photographs as unframed prints, while collectible works are sold as an edition of one (plus one artist's proof), accompanied by a signed certificate of authenticity, a small inkjet print, and a CD that stores the high-resolution image.
+He customarily exhibits his photographs as unframed prints, while collectible works are sold as an edition of one (plus one artist's proof), accompanied by a signed certificate of authenticity, a small color print, and a CD that stores the high-resolution image.
 The collector agrees to retain a *single* large print of the work, while the artist is also free to make and exhibit one copy.
-A print may even be destroyed and re-produced as circumstances and technologies change.[^Marchesi2021] This pact between the *image-maker* and *image-owner* sustains the work's value, while the color print and digital file conserve its quality.
+A print may even be destroyed and re-produced as circumstances and technologies change.[^Marchesi2021] This pact between the *image-maker* and *image-owner* sustains the work's value, while the color match print and digital image file conserve its quality.

 {% picture /assets/images/CA-20190116-L1007605-p0.png --alt Certificate of